altwarg/hikka.ch/README.md

 # hikka.ch
-hikka.ch is an imageboard with ASP.NET Core 3.1 backend and React-Typescript frontend.
+hikka.ch is an imageboard with .NET 5 backend and React-Typescript frontend.
 Inspired by [Hikkaba](https://github.com/magicxor/Hikkaba)

-For an imageboard i've used:
+For an imageboard I've used:
-- ASP.NET Core 3.1 for backend;
+- ASP.NET Core 5 for backend and interaction with the database
-- React with Typescript for frontend;
+- React with Typescript for frontend:
+    * Next.js for SSR
+    * PrimeReact as components library
-- MongoDB GridFS for storage.
+- MongoDB GridFS for storage

 # Features
 - [ ] Posts attachments: [in progress: audio/video]